-Up until the early nineteen hundreds a bone chisel with an extremely sharp edge was used for tattooing.
-It was an extremely long and painful process involving the carving of deep grooves into the skin.
+Up until the early 1900s a bone chisel, called a uhi, with an extremely sharp edge was used for tattooing.
+Getting tattooed was an extremely long and painful process involving the carving of deep grooves into the skin.

 Maori tattoo artists are called tohunga ta moko.

 Maori men usually had their faces, thighs, and buttocks tattooed; Maori women usually had their lips and chin tattooed.